napicella/usb-stick/README.md

 our cloud Usb Stick.

 __Client__
-The client is a bash script which sends request to the Api Gateway.
+The client is a golang cli which sends request to the Api Gateway.
-The url of the Api Gateway is going to be injected in the script and the script is going to be uploaded to an S3 bucket.
+The url of the Api Gateway is going to be injected in the goland code.
 During upload the client performs:
 - creates a random etag which is going to be used as name of the object in S3
 - zip the content to upload using a password, send http requests to the API Gateway and uses the presigned url to upload the zip.